Revenue Streams: Definition, Types, and Examples

 Examples of Service-Oriented Revenue:

-• Consulting Fees: Revenue from consulting fees is earned when a company or individual provides advice or recommendations to clients to solve problems or improve their performance.
-These fees are typically charged on a time-based or project-based basis, such as for management or technology consultancies.
+• Consulting Fees: The income from consulting fees is actually received when a person or business offers suggestions and comments to customers to fix their problem or increase their performance.
+These consulting fees are generally charged either on a fee-hour basis or a fee-project basis, such as management, technology consulting, etc.

-• Audit Fees: Revenue from audit fees is earned when a company or audit firm provides audit services to examine a client’s financial statements.
-These fees are typically paid by companies that require an independent assessment of their financial statements for compliance or internal evaluation.
+• Audit Fees: This is income earned when a company or an audit firm renders a service and therefore provides an audit of the client’s financial statement.
+Normally, these audit fees are paid by organizations or the companies themselves, which need an independent view of their financial statements.

 4. Licensing Revenue